andrewjahn/AndysBrainBook/docs/SPM/SPM_Short_Course/AppendixC_ParametricModulation.rst

 ------------------

-To prepare the data for a parametric modulation analysis, we will create a preprocessing pipeline similar to the one we used for the example dataset :ref:`here <fMRI_Intro>`.
+To prepare the data for a parametric modulation analysis, we will create a preprocessing pipeline similar to the one we used for the example dataset :ref:`here <SPM_Overview>`.
 If you haven't already, go through the tutorial with the Flanker dataset; there you can find the details of each preprocessing and statistical analysis step, which we won't discuss here in depth.

 Creating the Timing Files
 ^^^^^^^^^^^^^^^^^^^^^^^^^